 DISCUSSION AND CONCLUSION

-Most nutritional supplements discussed here show anti-inflammatory and anti-oxidative properties in experimental colitis models leading to improved epithelial junction architecture and barrier stability.
-Many do so by inhibiting pro-inflammatory signaling mediated by NF-ĸB and MAPK and reducing the production of proinflammatory cytokines.
+Most nutritional supplements discussed here show anti-inflammatory and antioxidative properties in experimental colitis models leading to improved epithelial junction architecture and barrier stability.
+Many do so by inhibiting proinflammatory signaling mediated by NF-ĸB and MAPK and reducing the production of proinflammatory cytokines.
 Thus, preservation of epithelial barrier functions is an important goal of colitis treatments (drugs or supplements).
-However, while some studies have analyzed the effects of supplements on pro-inflammatory signaling and epithelial barrier function in detail, other studies remain rather superficial and only describe the observed effects without providing mechanistic details.
+However, while some studies have analyzed the effects of supplements on proinflammatory signaling and epithelial barrier function in detail, other studies remain rather superficial and only describe the observed effects without providing mechanistic details.
 Thus, it will be critical in the future to better understand the mechanistic details underlying the beneficial effects.
 This will be even more critical when addressing another major limitation of the described animal studies, i.e. whether findings from experimental colitis models are applicable to human disease.
 This remains to be seen in many cases.
 In some cases, clinical studies have been conducted with different results[4,7].
 While some supplements with beneficial effects in rodents have shown none in humans, other supplements showed beneficial effects in both organisms.
 The interested reader is referred to another recent review that highlights clinical studies using supplements and active compounds from alternative medicines[102].
 Clearly, humans are very different from rodents, thus limiting the usefulness of these data so that data from experimental colitis models have to be interpreted with caution.
 On the other hand, these models are inexpensive, easy to perform and reproducible so that they are indispensable for the search of new treatment strategies.

 The intestinal microvasculature and endothelial barrier functions are also of importance during experimental colitis[103].
 However, only few studies have addressed direct effects of DSS or TNBS on endothelial junction proteins regulating vascular permeability and neutrophil recruitment.
 For example, in mice with endothelial-specific JAM-A deletion, the outcome of DSS-induced colitis was similar to WT mice[104].
-On the other hand, the endothelial TRPV4 channel regulating vascular permeability was overexpressed in endothelial cells of DSS-treated mice, which was accompanied by reduced VE-cadherin expression; and TRPV4 KO mice showed less severe colits[105].
+On the other hand, the endothelial TRPV4 channel regulating vascular permeability was overexpressed in endothelial cells of DSS-treated mice, which was accompanied by reduced VE-cadherin expression, and TRPV4 KO mice showed less severe colitis[105].
 Given the importance of leukocyte recruitment from the blood stream to the colitic mucosa, it will be also important to study in more detail the mechanistic background of endothelial barrier regulation during experimental colitis.
 Certainly, many exciting discoveries are still ahead of us regarding the protective effects of nutritional supplements during colitis.

 ACKNOWLEDGEMENTS